google/JacquardSDKiOS/docs/Tutorial.md

   }
 ```

-Now we need to call this method with a `SubscribableTag` instance
+Now call this method with a `SubscribableTag` instance whenever the
-whenever the tag connects or reconnects.
-Place this code in your
+tag connects or reconnects.
+Place this code in the `viewDidLoad()`
-`viewDidLoad()`:
+method of `ConnectedViewController`:

 ```swift
     tagPublisher?